 5 Reasons to Eat Local this Year!

-You’ve likely written your list of New Year’s resolutions by now, so in case you’ve forgotten to add “eat local” to it, let us inspire you with our top five reasons to shop at farmers markets in 2022.
+You’ve likely written your list of New Year’s resolutions by now, so in case you’ve forgotten to add “eat local” to it, let us inspire you with our top five reasons to shop at farmers markets and stay healthy while eating local!

 1. Eating local tastes better.
 Most food lovers are driven by the pursuit of flavour.
 If you’ve ever grown a garden, then you know that food harvested right before you eat it tastes 100x better.
 Many of our farmers harvest their produce the day before and sometimes even the morning of each market to ensure peak freshness.
 Producers who sell at farmers markets are also more likely to grow unusual and heirloom varieties of fruits and veggies that contain better flavour, while seafood vendors and foragers bring products that are wild harvested and indigenous to the region, reflecting its unique terroir.